 Sam’s heart beat faster.
 Animal control officers would definitely be at the clinic by now.

 “I’ll go with you to the clinic.
 Milton is my dog.
-But she has nothing to do with this,” Roya turned to Sam and continued, “So you go on and take care of your dog.”
+But she has nothing to do with this.”
+Roya turned to Sam and added, “So you go on and take care of your dog.”

 Sam stared back at Roya.
 Continuing on the path was the last thing she wanted to do now.
 Her heart pounded as she glanced ahead on the trail.